13. Packages, Testing, and Continuous Integration#

 t("MyProject")

-• Open the project in VS Code by right-clicking in the explorer for the new MyProject folder, or exiting the Julia REPL (via exit()) and then
+• Open the project in VS Code by either using your finder/explorer, or exiting the Julia REPL (via exit()) and then

 cd MyProject